-Kerala Startup Mission (KSUM) have been actively initiating various programmes for developing the student entrepreneurship in the state.
-Government of Kerala declared the 'start up policy' with an aim to accelerate the growth of student entrepreneurs.
-KSUM being the nodal agency for implementing the Startup policy have come up with various schemes for the effective implementation of the policy.
-The schemes covers a broad area from schools, colleges and to young entrepreneurs.
+Kerala Startup Mission (KSUM) has been actively initiating various programmes for developing the student Entrepreneurship in the State.
+Government of Kerala declared the 'start up policy' with an aim to accelerate the growth of student Entrepreneurs.
+KSUM being the nodal agency for implementing the Startup policy has come up with various schemes for the effective implementation of the policy.
+The schemes covers all broad areas from schools, colleges young entrepreneurs.
 The policy defines Incubator as Technology Business Incubator recognized either by the Central or State Government while ’Start Up’ as innovation based technology firm registered under the Companies Act and within 3 years of incorporation.

-Kerala Startup Mission is offering the incubation facility for the startups across kerala in
+Kerala Startup Mission is offering incubation facility for the startups across Kerala in Type of incubation:

 If you would like to get support other than that of the incubation facility then your may apply for KSUM membership.
-KSUM offices located in Trivandrum, Calicut and Ernakulam.
+KSUM offices are located in Trivandrum, Calicut, Ernakulam and Kasargod.

 Support for services to startups in legal & statutory compliances

-Consultancy: In taxation & other levies, Business Laws, Labour Laws etc
+Consultancy: Taxation & other levies, Business Laws, Labour Laws etc

 Under this component, startups shall be supported for the following activities:

 The Mentorship/Connect Programme is an extension of the Startup Leadership Academy & Training Programme, where the startups may be nurtured by renowned mentors of national/international standards.
-The programme also proposes to make startups exposed to global markets/institutions.
+The programme also proposes to get the startups exposed to global markets/institutions.